 A plant-based diet (such as the DTD Autoimmune Diseases Diet) in combination with lifestyle changes will strengthen the body and help the immune system return to a state of balance.

 Similar to lupus, if a person with sarcoidosis or multiple sclerosis (MS) has a predisposition to problems with blood sugar and is treated with corticosteroids, it may cause blood glucose levels to rise.

 And, with long-term use or high doses of corticosteroids, particularly Prednisone, a person can develop Type 2 diabetes, if that person is already predisposed to it.

-However, a plant-based diet (such as the Death to Diabetes Diet) in combination with lifestyle changes will help to strengthen and rebalance the immune system.
+However, a plant-based diet (such as the DTD Autoimmune Diseases Diet) in combination with lifestyle changes will help to strengthen and rebalance the immune system.